Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Effectualness

 In Fig.~\ref{fig:bnsff}, we can see the fitting factors in the $M$-$\chi_\mathrm{eff}$ plane for BNS aligned-spin TaylorF2 waveform approximants~\cite{TaylorF2} and precessing-spin SpinTaylorT4 waveform approximants~\cite{SpinTaylorT4}.
-The majority of fitting factors are above 0.97, except along the low-mass edge of the bank at $M=2.0$ below which no templates are placed.
+We also include cumulative histograms of the fitting factors of the respective waveforms.
+99.7\% of aligned-spin BNS simulations were recovered with a fitting factor above 0.97, while 86.1\% of the precessing BNS simulations were recovered with fitting factors above 0.97.
+Hence for the aligned-spin BNS systems, the majority of fitting factors are above 0.97, except along the low-mass edge of the bank at $M=2.0\,\msun$ below which no templates are placed.
 The bank is constructed with aligned-spin TaylorF2 waveforms in this low mass region so fitting factors are expected to be at least as high as the required fitting factor of 0.97 to ensure that no more than $\sim10 \%$ of possible astrophysical signals are lost due to the discrete nature of the bank.
-We can also see that the majority of fitting factors for precessing-spin SpinTaylorT4 waveform approximants are also above 0.9 although sensitivity falls off rapidly outside $-0.05 < \chi_\mathrm{eff} < 0.05$ for systems with NS component mass less than 2 \msun.
+For the precessing-spin SpinTaylorT4 waveform approximants the fit falls off rapidly outside $-0.05 < \chi_\mathrm{eff} < 0.05$ for systems with NS component mass less than 2 \msun.
 There are no templates placed in this region so the fall off in fitting factor is expected.
 This also demonstrates that a search based on an aligned-spin template bank can recover precessing-spin signals.

 In Fig.~\ref{fig:nsbhff}, we can see the fitting factors in the $M$-$\chi_\mathrm{eff}$ plane and as a function of mass ratio for NSBH aligned-spin SEOBNRv4\_ROM waveform approximants~\cite{SEOBNRv4ROM}.
-The majority of fitting factors are above 0.97 although fitting factors down to 0.885 are present across this region.
-Lower fitting factors occur for systems with more extreme mass ratios indicating that the bank is not optimized to recover signals from highly asymmetric systems.
-A dedicated search in this region may be required to find signals from systems with extreme mass ratios.
+For 99.2\% of the simulations, the fitting factors are above 0.97.
+Lower fitting factors are expected for the remaining binary systems where the neutron star component spin is higher than 0.05 or lower than -0.05, as the NSBH part of the bank does not have templates here.
+However the fit improves slightly at very high mass ratios (above about 70) since these systems are also high total mass systems which are recovered by the part of the bank where additional templates were placed with a higher (98\%) minimum match.

+The precessing NSBH simulations using the IMRPhenomPv2 waveform~\cite{IMRPhenomPv2} in Fig.~\ref{fig:nsbhimrff} seem to be recovered with a lower fit for the highly precessing systems with high effective spins and mass ratios and only 51.5\% of the fitting factors are above 0.97.
+This is what we expect, since our bank does not have templates that include precession effects, which depend on the mass ratio and the effective spin of the binary.